-Working With an Evaluator
+Working with an Evaluator

 Once the project design/evaluator team is formed the real work begins!
 The team needs to work closely together throughout all phases of project development, which might include front-end evaluation, formative evaluation, remedial evaluation, summative evaluation, and dissemination of evaluation results.
 The process requires managing relationships, leveraging expertise, setting realistic expectations, and ensuring effective communication.
 For example, the evaluator must have the most up-to-date copy of the project plan and any adjustments to goals, objectives, budget, timeline, or staffing.
 The team needs to work hand-in-hand as project components and/or activities are developed, tested, implemented, and reflected upon.
 The team also needs to work together to clarify evaluation methods and measures and to ensure that the resulting data will be useful to the team and the informal STEM education field.
-All of these aspects of working with an evaluator are described in Chapter 4 the Principal Investigator's Guide to Managing Evaluation in Informal STEM Education Projects.

 Locating an evaluator